percona/percona-server/doc/source/management/audit_log_plugin.rst

   +------------------------------+
   1 row in set (0.00 sec)

-Account names from :table:`mysql.user` table are the one that are logged in the audit log.
+Account names from :ref:`mysql.user` table are the one that are logged in the audit log.
 For example when you create a user:

 .. code-block:: mysql